 Defines the remote IKE gateway address either as an IP address, or as a hostname, or a fully qualified domain name (FQDN, which is a hostname + domain name).
 Use this option to set up a site-to-site VPN.
-Note: If you specify a hostname or FQDN that the security device set ike gateway ns1 address www.juniper.net preshare 7a850wg sec-level compatible aggressive | main aggressive main
+Note: If you specify a hostname or an FQDN that the security device cannot resolve to an IP address, the IKE gateway is classified as disabled.

-Example: The following command specifies www.juniper.net as the address of a remote IKE gateway named ns1, define the preshared key as 7a850wq, and specify the Phase 1 security level as compatible:
+Example: The following command specifies www.juniper.net as the address of a remote IKE gateway named ns1, defines the preshared key as 7a850wq, and specifies the Phase 1 security level as compatible: